Walkman100/YTVL/README.md

 The `Keep window on top` checkbox at the top-right of the window makes the window stay on top of all other windows.
 This checkbox and the option in the notification context menu do the same thing.

-The `Check for updates automatically` checkbox & option loads the file at [Walkman.Github.io/ver.txt](http://walkman100.github.io/Walkman/YTVL/ver.txt) and checks the current version against the version listed in that file whenever you tick the option, or if the option is ticked when the program opens.
-I have future plans for it instead to load the url [here](http://github.com/Walkman100/YTVL/releases/latest) instead, since that is automatically redirected to the current version by GitHub, but that would return e.g. `https://github.com/Walkman100/YTVL/releases/tag/v1.2` and I don't currently know how to trim characters in VB to just get the `1.2` from it.
+The `Check for updates automatically` checkbox & option, if you are using a version below `v1.3.3`, loads the file at [Walkman.Github.io/ver.txt](http://walkman100.github.io/Walkman/YTVL/ver.txt) and checks the current version against the version listed in that file whenever you tick the option, or if the option is ticked when the program opens.
+Versions later than and including `v1.3.3` load the url [here](http://github.com/Walkman100/YTVL/releases/latest) instead, since that is automatically redirected to the current version by GitHub, which returns e.g. `https://github.com/Walkman100/YTVL/releases/tag/v1.3.3`.
 ___
 <a name="f-note-1" id="f-note-1">1</a>.
 A YouTube Video ID is the random letters at the end of a YouTube video URL, e.g. the id of the URL
 > https://www.youtube.com/watch?v=z9Uz1icjwrM